Here’s everything to expect from Apple’s AI-focused WWDC 2024 - 9to5Mac

 iOS 18

-iOS 18 is the release expected to receive the most attention at this year’s WWDC, with AI features leading the way.
+iOS 18 is the release expected to receive the most attention at this year’s WWDC, with AI ‘Apple Intelligence’ features leading the way.

 Perhaps the most prominent AI feature will be an upgraded Siri, designed to be more conversational and intelligent due to deep integration with app functions.
 Thanks to an OpenAI partnership, iPhone users are also expected to gain system-wide ChatGPT access.
 Additionally, AI will power a variety of other features, such as: